-We grow all of plants either outside in the summer months or in the greenhouse all year round.
+We grow our plants either outside in the summer months or in the greenhouse all year round.

 We are regularly asked “How often should I water my succulent?” the easiest answer to this question is “When the compost is completely dry… and if you are not sure wait a further day or two…or even three.”

-The most important thing about watering is to soak the compost well then let the it dry out completely before you water it again, the plant will store all it needs from the good soaking it is getting.
-Just as in nature, their native climate often has a deluge of rain which dries up fast.
+The most important thing about watering is to soak the compost well, then let it dry out completely before you water it again.
+The plant will store all it needs from the good soaking it is getting.
+Just as in their native climate, often a deluge of rain occurs which dries up fast.

-Food – Re-pot your plants.
+Re-pot your plants.
 Choose pots with drainage.
 See our range of the perfect shaped Echeveria bowls here

 The plants will be getting all their nourishment from the compost they are sat in, so to get the most from your plants you should re-pot them every year….2 at the most! and feed them to ensure they are getting any missing nutrients, this will help with leaf colour and flowering.
 Always choose a pot with drainage holes and empty saucers, this will ensure the plant can get rid of any the excess water they do not need.

 We use John Innes No.2 and Horticultural Grit or Perlite, in a ratio of 60:40 Compost to Grit.
 We feed our plants with our own fertiliser that is low in nitrogen and high in potassium and phosphorus together with many trace elements especially designed for this plant group.
 We certainly have had some great results with this mix.
 See our compost mixing video here for all the tips on giving your succulents the growing medium that they need.